Brick House Ruins: History

 It served as the plantation house for a 300 acre plantation.
 The estate was acquired in 1798 by the Jenkins family which maintains ownership to this day.

-In 1929 the house caught fire, with its wooden portion being largely reduced to ashes and only its brick walls with stuccoed quoins and trim remaining.
+In 1929 the house caught fire, with its wooden portion largely reduced to ashes and only its brick walls with stuccoed quoins and trim remaining.
 Until that time, it had not been significantly altered.

 The ruin was recorded photographically as part of the Historic American Buildings Survey of the National Park Service cataloged at the Library of Congress in both 1936 and 1939.

 It was declared a National Historic Landmark and added to the National Register of Historic Places on 15 April 1970.

 The South Carolina Department of Archives and History published a summary of the site as a part of South Carolina history.
 They describe it as an artifact of important early French influence in the Carolinas, considered a "stately and picturesque ruin in its own right."
 They cite the architecture of the outer walls as being "unique in this country."

 Preservation efforts

 Following the fire of 1929, some stabilization was performed.
 Metal supports were used to brace some openings, but their expansion over time has actually damaged some of the material.
-In addition, the two chimneys (shown in the main photo above) had their top portions removed to prevent their damaging the walls in case of collapse.
+In addition, the two chimneys (shown in the main photo above) had their top portions removed to prevent damaging the walls in case of collapse.
 In February 2013, the National Park Service considered the ruins to be in "emergency" condition due to the major cracks and deformation of the south wall.
 In 2018, the structure was stabilized.
 Preservation efforts are ongoing.